-In the coming years, Radford University will continue to demonstrate sound judgment in the use of its financial resources and explore innovative strategies for continuous improvement.
+In the coming years, Radford University will continue to demonstrate sound judgment in use of its financial resources and explore innovative strategies for continuous improvement.
 Future planning efforts have positioned the University to respond immediately to changing economic conditions and will allow the institution to emerge even stronger.
-Admission applications and student interest in the University continue to be robust which is producing strong enrollments while at the same time there is a continued focus to maintain student quality.
-The impact of these planning efforts demonstrates the University's focus on the future and its ability to respond to unforeseen challenges by continuing to evaluate programmatic costs, identify efficiencies in operations, and prioritize the most critical needs in establishing and monitoring its operational budgets and finances.
+Admission applications and student interest in the University continue to be robust in producing a reliable source of enrollment while maintaining a continued focus on student quality.
+The impact of these planning efforts demonstrates the University's focus on the future and its ability to respond to unforeseen challenges by continuing to evaluate programmatic costs, identify efficiencies in operations and prioritize the most critical needs in establishing and monitoring its operational finances.